 Put the chopped tomatoes into the hopper of the food mill and when it is nearly full, start turning the handle.
 The skin and some seeds are kept above while perfectly smooth sauce drips below.
 I have mine set atop the pot in which I will cook the sauce, so I don’t dirty another bowl, but the rubberized “legs” will grip onto a wide variety of bowls.

-This technique can be applied to any tomato recipe as long as it isn’t imperative that it be completely skin or seed free (I’m sure there’s a few bits of skin in my sauce).
+This technique can be applied to any tomato recipe as long as it isn’t imperative that it be completely skin or seed free (I’m sure there are a few bits of skin in my sauce).

 This method requires you to fill a large pot with hot water.
 Bring to a boil.
 Have a bowl filled with ice water on the nearby countertop.
 While the water is heating, core the tomatoes with a knife.
 When the water is boiling, and with a slotted spoon handy, drop the tomatoes in the boiling water one or two at a time.
 Keep an eye on the clock and after about 1 minute, the skins will start to split.
 After the skin has split and is starting to peel back from the flesh, remove it from the boiling water and drop into the bowl of ice water.
 Repeat with all tomatoes.
 Remove from the ice water one tomato at a time and peel the skins with your fingers.
 Compost the skins.

-Here’s the recipe that I use to work up 12 pound batches of Romas, that usually yields 4-5 pints (1 pint =2 measuring cups) from Canning for a New Generation.
+Here’s the recipe that I use to work up 12-pound batches of Romas, that usually yields 4-5 pints (1 pint =2 measuring cups)

 12 pounds peeled tomatoes